caganas/saucedemowebtest/README.md

+#saucedemowebtest
-saucedemo.com C# Selenium testautomation project using Nunit and ExtentReport
+Selenium Test Automation project for the website saucedemo.com using C# Selenium Nunit and ExtentReport frameworks.
+VisialStudio 2022 was used for the development.